 As a destination for exceptional beverages and bites, Dancing Goats prides itself as a real community coffee bar.
 Their local roasting and sourcing of goods are a welcome compliment to the living history of Ponce City Market.

-As the largest adaptive reuse project in Atlanta’s history, Ponce City Market — bounded by the BeltLine trail, Glen Iris Drive and Ponce de Leon and North avenues — will restore 1.1 million square feet of the historic Sears, Roebuck & Co. building to create a vibrant urban centerpiece.
+, Ponce City Market — bounded by the BeltLine trail, Glen Iris Drive and Ponce de Leon and North avenues — will restore 1.1 million square feet of the historic Sears, Roebuck & Co. building to create a vibrant urban centerpiece.